NSombekke/Logic-LLM/blogpost.md

 The prompt outline above encapsulates our methodology, showcasing its fundamental components.
 Comprising three main sections— (1) LTL specification for the conversion of Natural Language to LTL, (2) the conversion of multiple choice options to traces, and (3) few-shot examples.
 All in all, the prompt serves as a structured framework for generating LTL formulas and traces from natural language inputs.

-- TO DO: ADD THIS.
-In order to answer the question the prompt offers the (1) context - domain of planning problem (2) question - Natural language (3) options - to convert to traces. .

 ------
 **Example Prompt**